eiffel-community/eiffel-intelligence/wiki/subscription-with-email-notification.md

         ]
     }

-## Enabling e-mail notification for Eiffel Intelligence
+## Enabling E-mail Notification for Eiffel Intelligence

 In order to use subscriptions with e-mail notifications, Eiffel Intelligence must be set up with an e-mail server in [application.properties](../src/main/resources/application.properties).